 4 Red Flags That Should Stop You Cold

 Before we get to what good looks like, let us tell you what bad looks like.
-If you see any of these, walk away immediately.
+If you see any of these in a prospective white-label Google Ads partner, walk away immediately.

-They promise specific results before seeing the account.
 "We will get you a 5x ROAS."
 Really?
 Without seeing the account, the landing pages, the competition, or the budget?
 Google Ads performance depends on 30+ variables.
 Anyone promising outcomes before doing an audit is either lying or reckless.
 In our experience across 50+ projects, we have never once been able to predict results before looking at the data.
 Anyone who says they can is selling you fiction.
+If you want to understand what realistic performance even looks like for online stores, our piece on what counts as a good ROAS in ecommerce sets sane benchmarks you can hold a partner to.

-They cannot explain their weekly process in 60 seconds.
 Ask them: "Walk me through what happens to my client's account on a typical Tuesday."
 If the answer is vague - "we monitor and adjust" - that tells you everything.
 A real operator can rattle off their search term review cadence, bid management approach, and the specific triggers that make them scale or pull back.
 We review search terms weekly, run campaign-level analysis every Monday morning, and work from a documented 5-pillar management system.
-That level of specificity is the minimum.
+That level of specificity is the minimum, not the exception.

-They will not give you account access.
 This is the biggest dealbreaker.
 If they want to run ads through their own MCC in a way that makes it hard for you to leave, that is a control play, not a partnership.
 You should always be able to see every change, every search term, every dollar spent.
 Full transparency or no deal.
+A trustworthy white-label Google Ads partner treats visibility as a feature, not a threat.

 The One Question That Tells You Everything